mne-tools/mne-python/doc/glossary.rst

     forward
     forward solution
-        The forward solution (abbr. ``fwd``) is a linear operator capturing the relationship between each dipole location in the :term:`source space` and the corresponding field distribution measured by the sensors (A.K.A., the "lead field matrix").
-Calculating a forward solution requires a conductivity model of the head, encapsulating the geometry and electrical conductivity of the different tissue compartments (see :term:`boundary element model` and :class:`bem.ConductorModel`).
+        The forward solution is a linear operator capturing the relationship between each dipole location in the :term:`source space` and the corresponding field distribution measured by the sensors (the "lead field matrix").
+Calculating a forward solution requires a conductivity model of the head, which encapsulates the geometries and electrical conductivities of the different tissue compartments (see :term:`boundary element model` and :class:`bem.ConductorModel`).

     GFP
     global field power
-        Global Field Power (abbr. ``GFP``) is a measure of the (non-)uniformity of the electromagnetic field at the sensors.
-It is typically calculated as the standard deviation of the sensor values at each time point; thus it is a one-dimensional time series capturing the spatial variability of the signal across sensor locations.
+        Global Field Power (GFP) is a measure of the (non-)uniformity of the electromagnetic field at the sensors.
+It is typically calculated as the standard deviation of the sensor values at each time point.
+Thus, it is a one-dimensional time series capturing the spatial variability of the signal across sensor locations.

     HED
     hierarchical event descriptors
-        Hierarchical event descriptors (abbr. ``HED``) are tags that use keywords separated by '/' to describe different types of experimental events (for example, stimulus/circle/red/left and
+        Hierarchical event descriptors (HED) are tags that use keywords separated by slashes (/) to describe different types of experimental events (for example, ``stimulus/circle/red/left`` and
-        stimulus/circle/blue/left).
+        ``stimulus/circle/blue/left``).
 These tags can be used to group experimental events and select event types for analysis.

     HPI
     cHPI
     head position indicator
-        Head position indicators (abbr. ``HPI``, or sometimes ``cHPI`` for *continuous* head position indicators) are small coils attached to a subject's head during MEG acquisition.
+        Head position indicators (HPI, sometimes cHPI for *continuous* head position indicators) are small coils attached to a subject's head during MEG acquisition.
 Each coil emits a sinusoidal signal of a different frequency, which is picked up by the MEG sensors